Casey Clausen

 Casey James Clausen (born January 9, 1981) is an American football coach and former player.
-He is the head football coach of Bishop Alemany High School in Los Angeles, California.
+He was previously the head football coach of Bishop Alemany High School and Calabasas High School.
 Clausen played college football at the University of Tennessee and professionally in NFL Europe (NFLE).
 He attended Bishop Alemany.

-Clausen the older brother of former quarterback Jimmy Clausen and Rick Clausen.
+Clausen is the older brother of former quarterbacks Jimmy Clausen and Rick Clausen.